Atthaualpha/knowledge-abyss/books/CLEAN_CODE/CLEAN_CODE_BOOK.md

 - Code-sense is the key to clean code
 - Code-sense allow programmers to see options and variations into a messy code
 - programmers are artists
+- we should never ignore any part of code.
+The parts we ignore are where the bugs will hide.

 # What is clean code
 - logic straightforward, that make hard to bugs hide